xiangwu/xiangwu.github.io/_pages/op.md

 ---
 {% include base_path %}

-## ASIR-GURU
+# ASIR-GURU
-ASIR Open Platform (ASIR OP) is a hierarchical collection of open source projcet, which is called ASIR-GURU.
+ASIR Open Platform is a hierarchical collection of open source projcet, which is called **ASIR-GURU**.
-It inlcudes two learning-based projects, two innovative-based projects, and a practical tool-set ASIR-Helper.
+It inlcudes two learning-based projects, two innovative-based projects, and a practical tool-set.

-### ROSE
+## ROSE

-ROSE(Robotics Study Environment) is a learning and simulation Environment based on Matlab and CoppeliaSim, includes the sources of three main online open course with matierials, exercises.
+Robotics Study Environment(ROSE) is a learning and simulation Environment based on Matlab and CoppeliaSim, includes the sources of three main online open course with matierials, exercises.
 And an algorithm collection fromm ASIR and other researcher or organizer haved published.

 The open source page of **ROSE** is [here](https://github.com/xiangwu/ROSE)